Last reviewed on October 22, 2024

 Differences between the Startup and the Golden visas

-Investors can obtain a Portugal Golden Visa by purchasing real estate, securities or other assets.
-The program’s requirements differ from those for the Startup Visa.
-For example, the investment amount for the most popular options of the Golden visa is €500,000; the investors must not open a business, and they can include their family members in the initial applications.
+The Golden Visa requirements differ from those for the Startup Visa.
+For example, the investment amount for the most popular option for the Golden visa is €500,000; the investors must not open a business, and they can include their family members in the initial applications.

 Terms